Cmoconnor0823/Unit-4-Game/README.md

 while the computer can still guess an odd number, thus making it impossible to meet the win condition.

-Made using JavaScript, CSS, and Bootstrap. an optional styling touch- a playable song and controls at the bottom of the screen.
+Made using HTML, JavaScript, CSS, and Bootstrap. an optional styling touch- a playable song and controls at the bottom of the screen.

 For comments/ concerns email Caitlin O'Connor @ Cmoconnor0823@gmail.com